Peter of Spain

 Like the treatises of the Tractatus kind, the Syncategoreumata were developed from the (twelfth-century) theories on fallacies, as well as from grammatical doctrines (from the same period).
 From the second half of the twelfth century, there was a growing interest in the linguistic elements that are considered to lie at the basis of ambiguity and fallacious reasoning.
 Hence the increase of treatises presenting a systematic account of these terms.
 The connection these treatises have with Priscian’s grammar can be gathered from the attention different authors pay to the signa quantitatis (or quantifiers), and the fact that considerable attention is given to the meaning and function of syncategorematic terms.

 The list of words to be included among the syncategoreumata was not always the same.
 Generally speaking it comprised exclusive words tantum (only), solus (alone), exceptive words such as preter (except), nisi (unless), consecutive words such as si (if) and nisi (if not), the words incipit (begins) and desinit (ceases), the modal terms necessario (necessarily) and contingenter (contingently), the conjunctives an (or), et (and), nisi (unless), in eo quod (in that), and quin (that not).
-In Peter's work we also find a discussion of the terms quanto (‘how much’ or ‘as much as’) quam (‘than’ or ‘as’) and quicquid (whatever).
-Unlike some other authors (such as William of Sherwood and Robert Bacon), his list does not include the word omnis.
+In Peter’s work we also find a discussion of the terms quanto (‘how much’ or ‘as much as’) quam (‘than’ or ‘as’) and quicquid (whatever).
+Unlike that of some other authors (such as William of Sherwood and Robert Bacon), his list does not include the word omnis.

 In the opening of his Syncategoreumata, Peter presents his rationale for this investigation, viz. that there is a close link between the use of these kinds of words in sentences and their truth-value.
 His idea is that the syncategoreumata must have some sort of signification, but not the same as the categorematic words.
 For this special kind of signification he uses the words consignificatio and dispositio.